apache/allura/Allura/docs/tutorials/wiki-tool.rst

 provided by the `WebTest <http://pythonpaste.org/webtest/>`_ module, where you can find further documentation for the `.get()` and `.post()` methods.

-Testing new Forge models is also straightforward, though it usually requires setting the pylons context object `c` before your test.
+Testing Allura models is also straightforward, though it usually requires setting the pylons context object `c` before your test.
 An example of this technique follows::